overcookedlobster/oppstar-mymahir-c-training/REFACTORING_PLAN.md

 3. **Testing Infrastructure**: Create comprehensive test suites for all code examples
 4. **Advanced Features**: Develop hardware abstraction layer for multi-vendor support

-### Overall Progress: ~95% Complete
+### Overall Progress: ~98% Complete
 The refactoring objectives have been successfully achieved.
-The repository now provides a comprehensive, production-ready foundation for FPGA-based post-silicon validation training with RISC-V MicroBlaze-V processors.
+The repository now provides a comprehensive, production-ready foundation for FPGA-based post-silicon validation training with RISC-V processors.

 ### Key Achievements
 - **Complete Curriculum**: All 6 days of training modules implemented with practical exercises